altocodenl/tagaway/readme.md

       - Removes the file just uploaded from `State.upload.queue`.
       - Conditionally invokes `snackbar` on error if space runs out or there was an unexpected error.
       - If space runs out, it invokes `upload cancel` on all pending uploads, passing a `true` flag as the second argument.
-      - Conditionally invokes `upload complete` if this is the last file of an upload that still has status `ongoing` (as per `Data.uploads`).
+      - Conditionally invokes `upload complete` if this is the last file of an upload that still has status `uploading` (as per `Data.uploads`).
       - If the file upload returns an error that's neither 400 or 409, adds an item to `State.upload.summary.UID.errors`.
       - Invokes `query uploads` and `query tags`.
       - If `State.page` is `pics`, invokes `query pics` and `query tags`.

-6. Import
+7. Import
-   1. `change State.page`: if `State.page` is `import`, 1) if no `Data.account`, `query account`; 2) for all providers, if `State.import.PROVIDER.authOK` is set, it deletes it and invokes `import list PROVIDER true` to create a new list; 3) for all providers, if there's no `Data.import.PROVIDER`, invoke `import list PROVIDER`.
+   1. `change State.page`: if `State.page` is `import`, 1) if no `Data.account`, `query account`; 2) for all providers, if `State.import.PROVIDER.authOK` is set, it deletes it and invokes `import list PROVIDER true` to create a new list; 3) for all providers, if there's no `Data.import.PROVIDER`, invokes `import list PROVIDER`.
-   2. `import list PROVIDER STARTLIST CANCEL`: invokes `get import/list/PROVIDER?startList=STARTLIST`.
-It stores the result in `Data.import.PROVIDER`.
-The query parameter STARTLIST will only be sent if the second argument passed to the responder is truthy.
-It will also set `State.import.selection.PROVIDER`.
-It will also optionally invoke `snackbar` to report a successful listing/upload or an error, depending on the difference between the old and the new payload.
-If `CANCEL` is set, the snackbar printed will be different.
+   2. `query imports PROVIDER`: if `State.imports.PROVIDER.timeout` is set, it removes it and invokes `clearTimeout` on it; it then invokes `get imports/PROVIDER`; if the request is unsuccessful, invokes `snackbar red`, otherwise sets `set Data.imports.PROVIDER` to the result of the query; it conditionally sets `State.imports.PROVIDER.selection` and `State.imports.PROVIDER.timeout`.
+If a timeout is set, the timeout will invoke `query imports` again after 1500ms.
-   3. `import cancel PROVIDER`: invokes `post import/cancel/PROVIDER`; after the ajax call, it also invokes `import list PROVIDER false true`.
+   3. `import list PROVIDER`: invokes `post import/list/PROVIDER`; if unsuccessful, invokes `snackbar`, otherwise invokes `query imports PROVIDER`.
-   4. `change Data.import.PROVIDER`: if there's no provider import information, or there is provider import information with an `end` field (which means that the listing process is done) and there's no upload information, the responder does nothing.
-But if there's provider data and a listing or upload is in process, then the responder checks whether `State.import.update.PROVIDER` has an interval function; if there is, it does nothing.
-If there's not, it sets an interval on `State.import.update.PROVIDER` that runs every 2 seconds that invokes `import list PROVIDER` and `query pics`.
-The interval also checks whether there's an error (`Data.import.PROVIDER.error` or whether the listing process is done `Data.import.PROVIDER.end`.
-If so, it clears itself and removes itself from the `State` (`rem State.import.update.PROVIDER`).
+   4. `import cancel PROVIDER`: invokes `post import/cancel/PROVIDER`; invokes `snackbar` and then `query imports PROVIDER`.
-   5. `import retry PROVIDER`: invokes `post import/cancel/PROVIDER` and then `import list PROVIDER true`.
+   5. `import retry PROVIDER`: invokes `post import/cancel/PROVIDER`; if unsuccessful, invokes `snackbar`, otherwise invokes `import list PROVIDER`.
-   6. `import select PROVIDER start`: invokes `post import/select/PROVIDER` passing `State.import.selection.PROVIDER`; if successful, invokes `import list PROVIDER`.
-If `start` is `true`, the responder sets `Data.import.PROVIDER` with a placeholder object and invokes `post import/start/PROVIDER` before invoking `import list PROVIDER`, to trigger the start of the import process.
+   6. `import select PROVIDER start`: invokes `post import/select/PROVIDER` passing `State.import.PROVIDER.selection`; if there is an error, invokes `snackbar`.
+Otherwise, if `start` is not passed it only invokes `query imports PROVIDER`.
+If the query is successful and `start` is passed, it sets `Data.imports.PROVIDER` and invokes `post import/upload/PROVIDER`; if that invocation is not successful, it invokes `snackbar`, otherwise it invokes `query imports PROVIDER`.

-7. Account
+8. Account
    1. `query account`: `get account`; if successful, `set Data.account`, otherwise invokes `snackbar`.
 Optionally invokes `cb` passed as extra argument.
    2. `dismiss geotagging|selection`: `post dismiss`; if path is `geotagging`, invokes `snackbar`.
 If successful, invokes `query account`.
    3. `toggle geo`: `post geo`; if successful, invokes `query account`.
 It always invokes `snackbar`.
 If operation is `enable`, sets an interval function in `State.updateGeotags`, which invokes `query account` and eventually calls `clear updateGeotags`.